opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   $: completedTodos = todos.filter((t: TodoType) => t.completed).length
 ```

-If you get an "implicitly has type 'any' error" when working with typed reactive assignments, you can declare the typed variable in a different statement. like this:
+Most of the times TypeScript will be able to correctly infer the reactive variable type, but sometimes you might get an "implicitly has type 'any' error" when working with reactive assignments.
+In those cases you can declare the typed variable in a different statement, like this:

 ```typescript
   let completeTodos: number